There's no cure or specific treatment for fetal alcohol syndrome. The physical defects and mental deficiencies typically persist for a lifetime.

 - Early intervention to help with walking, talking and social skills

-- Special services in school to help with learning and behavior issues
+- Special services in school to help with learning and behavioral issues

 - Medications to help with some symptoms

-- Medical care for health problems, such as heart abnormalities
+- Medical care for health problems, such as vision problems or heart abnormalities